Lilypad-Tech/lilypad-modicum/README.md

  * `DIR` = `/home/YOURUSERNAME` (pointing to the parent directory of where you checked out MODICUM)
  * `pubkey` = the public key we just generated
  * `sshkey` = the path to the private key we just generated

+If you are deploying to a real blockchain and have your private key, also fill in the `PRIVATE_KEY_0` (and optionally, `RPC_TOKEN` to send a Bearer token to the RPC endpoint if your provider requires it)

 ### influx DB